Andy-Osborne/Dwarf-Match/testing.md

     In order to fix this unintended bug, I edited the CSS style rule for the Victory Modal to lessen its `z-index` value so that the Audio Modal and Tutorial Modal will launch above it.

 #### Individual Modal Testing

+All tests were performed multiple times using a Desktop, Mobile phone, and tables.
+In addition, they were tested on Google Chrome, Google Canary, Mozilla Firefox and Microsoft Edge.

+The physical mobile/tablet devices tested on were a Samsung S9, iPhone X, and an iPad Pro as well as using the emulated devices available in Google Chrome and Mozilla Firefox Dev tools.

 1. **Audio Modal**